BalooSLU/RIOT/Display_SPI/README.md

 ```
 disp_changeVar(&showDown[0], "newData");
 ```
-7.1 updating variable with only the title
+7.1 updating variable with only the title as information
 ```
 uint8_t temp_pos = getPosition(title);
         if (temp_pos != SPEICHER)